suspiciously36/SETA-demo/README.md

 ### Core Features

-1. Authentication (GraphQL APIs)
+**1. Authentication (GraphQL APIs)**

     Login/Logout: Secure user login and logout mechanisms.

     JWT Strategy: Implements JSON Web Tokens for authentication.

-        AccessToken: Short-lived token for accessing protected resources.
+        AccessToken: Short-lived token for accessing protected resources ()

         RefreshToken Rotation: Securely manages refresh tokens (stored server-side in the database, and an HTTP-Only cookie is used for the refresh token itself) to obtain new access tokens without requiring users to log in repeatedly.
         The backend handles clearing the HTTP-Only cookie on logout.

-2. Role-Based Access Control (RBAC - RESTful APIs)

-The application enforces different permissions based on user roles:

-    Member Role:

-        View-only access to certain information (details to be specified, typically cannot perform management actions).

-    Manager/Root Role (Manageability):

-        User Management:

-            Create new users (can assign roles: 'member' or 'manager').

-            Delete users from the system.

-            View user list with pagination.

-        Team Management:

-            Create new teams.

-            Edit existing team formations:

-                Add members and managers to a team.

-                Remove members and managers from a team (only the main manager of a team or a root user can remove other managers from that team).

-                Edit team name.

-                Delete teams, view team list with lazy loading.

-3. User Interface & Experience
+**2. User Interface & Experience**

     Dashboard Layout: